JoanaTrashlieva/home-scraper/README.md

-# home-scrapper
+# home-scraper
-Python tool to automatically scrape a two websites for housing in the NL for new posts
+Python tool to automatically scrape a multiple websites for housing in the NL for new posts.